 messages prior to each Sunday morning.

 Oct.
-11th: Indoor gathering at 10:00 AM; Disciple Making Movements Practice: Assemble
+11th: Indoor worship and message begin @ 10:00 AM; Disciple Making Movements Practice: Assemble

 Oct.
-25th: Indoor gathering at 10:00 AM; Disciple Making Movements Practice: Multiply
+25th: Indoor worship and message begin @ 10:00 AM; Disciple Making Movements Practice: Multiply

 Here are the homework sheets for each of the Disciple Making Movements